aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Some fortune cookies contain no fortune.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Wed Nov 20 05:09:09 2024
+Last update: Thu Nov 21 05:09:07 2024

 ### Let's play! 🎮